moneybutton/yours-channels/docs/upgradable-lightning-now.md

 We describe how a network of micropayment channels can be built.
 Our construction is not vulnerable to malleability and only uses constructs that are available today.
 We also show how our construction can easily upgraded once CSV gets deployed to have nicer properties such as payment channels that do not expire.

-TODO give credit to the people we cite.

 ## Uni-directional payment channels

 Sender and receiver will sign and exchange payment transactions of the form below.